Bang Krachao Island (the Green Lung of Bangkok)

 Bang Krachao floating market

-Bang Krachao Floating Market is open on weekends from morning until about 3pm.
+Bang Krachao Floating Market is open on Saturday and Sunday only from 7am to 3pm.
 Be sure to visit in the morning or you might just miss it!

 For another great market near Bangkok read: Maeklong Railway Market